Vardøger

-Stories typically include instances that are nearly déjà vu in substance, but in reverse, where a spirit with the subject's footsteps, voice, scent, or appearance and overall demeanor precedes them in a location or activity, resulting in witnesses believing they've seen or heard the actual person before the person physically arrives.
+Stories typically include instances that are nearly déjà vu in substance, but in reverse, where a spirit with the subject's footsteps, voice, scent, or appearance and overall demeanor precedes them in a location or activity, resulting in witnesses believing they have seen or heard the actual person before the person physically arrives.
 This bears a subtle difference from a doppelgänger, with a less sinister connotation.
 It has been likened to being a phantom double, or form of bilocation.
 In Finnish folklore, the concept is known as etiäinen.

+Originally, vardøger was considered a fylgja and/or vǫrð, a sort of guardian spirit.
+Thus, a vardøger is the representation of a human's inner essence, which manifests as an animal that most closely resembles the personality of the human.